milvue/pacsor/README.md

    ```

 **HTML messages**:
-The report section within the H7L message is amenable to HTML encoding.
+The report section within the H7L message support the HTML encoding.
 The procedure is as follows:

 1. **Set `HL7_TCR_OUT_FORMAT`**, set the environment variable in `.env` file to `HTML`
 2. **Add the volume for the pre-saved files**, the user shall define the volume in the `compose.hl7.yaml`